Charles-Zhang-Redream/TiddlyConverter/README.md

 Formatting:

 - [ ] Pending quickly auto-subheader of Tiddlers that's already written in Markdown; This can be identified with `"type": "text/x-marked"`
+- [ ] Verify and enhance auto-conversion of Tiddly Wiki format to Markdown

 Issues